-5.1 The Third-Millennium Surface and the Escarpment
+5.1 The third millennium surface and the escarpment

-We have no convincing evidence, at this stage in the excavations, of where the level of the third-millennium Plaza might be or what shape it might have taken.
+We have no convincing evidence, at this stage in the excavations, of where the level of the third millennium Plaza might be or what shape it might have taken.
 In particular, we do not know what shape the juncture between the Plaza and the escarpment might have had.
 We assume that the approximate elevation of the Plaza is at 8500 and that it consists of a plain natural floor (not plastered or paved) leading directly to the foot of the escarpment on the basis of the following limited indications.

-In A19 (originally excavated as J1 west) there is, between elevations 8550 and 8700, and within a very small sounding (1x1 m), evidence of a red brickfall that, we assume, comes from the eastern perimetral wall of the Palace AP.
+In A19 (originally excavated as J1 west) we have, between elevations 8550 and 8700, and within a very small sounding (1x1 m), evidence of a red brickfall that, we assume, comes from the eastern perimetral wall of the Palace AP.
 The brickfall rests on surfaces that are indicative of natural floors, without either plastering or paving.
 Since the elevation is the same as the paved courtyard H within the Palace, we assume that this is the surface of the Plaza contemporary with the Palace itself.

-Dohmann-Pfälzner and Pfälzner, MDOG 134 (2002), cited, p.
-169.
+13 Dohmann-Pfälzner and Pfälzner, MDOG 134 (2002), cited, pp. 169.

-In J1 we have, just below elevation 8700, the beginning of a slope that we have interpreted as an escarpment leading down to a lower level (not excavated), which seems likely to be that of the Plaza at the presumed elevation of 8500.
+In J1 we have, just below elevation 8700, the beginning of a slope that we have interpreted as an escarpment leading down to a lower level (not excavated), that seems likely to be that of the Plaza at the presumed elevation of 8500.
 We assume that the accumulations in J2 against the face of the revetment wall lie immediately above the same escarpment, suggesting a similar slope as in J1.

-The relationship, in J2, between the base of the monumental staircase and the assumed level of the Plaza is currently rather ambiguous.
-Just in front of the apron steps the excavations have not continued below the level of the lowermost step, whereas in front of the staircase itself we have descended to elevation 8670, but in a limited trench that has not given us sufficient space to even formulate probable hypotheses.
+The relationship, in J2, between the base of the monumental staircase and the assumed level of the Plaza is at this point in time rather ambiguous.
+Just in front of the apron steps, the excavations have not continued below the level of the low-ermost step, while in front of the staircase itself we have descended to elevation 8670, but in a limited trench that has not given us sufficient space to even formulate probable hypotheses.
 Future excavations should bring a clear answer to these questions.

-5.2 The Shrinking of the Use Areas in the Mittani Period
+5.2 The shrinking of the use areas in the Mittani period

-We begin to see a differentiation in patterns of use in the areas immediately adjacent to the revetment wall and to the apron of the monumental access.
-We have already stressed that the top of the wall was not touched in antiquity, meaning that the top third-millennium stones remained throughout the centuries where they had first been set in place.
-But neither was the wall raised; it just slowly sank, as it were, in the rising tide of debris washed down from the top of the Terrace.
-There was instead an increased focusing of attention toward the central staircase, where we see, in the lower Mittani levels, a variety of minor installations (especially curtain walls) and a different type of accumulation, in particular considerable ash lenses that we do not have in front of the other areas of the wall, as already briefly mentioned above (3.5).
-These diminish in size and significance in the upper Mittani strata, indicating that the boundary between Plaza and Temple Terrace was losing it markedness not only architecturally, but also perceptually and ideologically.
+Where we begin to see a differentiation in patterns of use is in the areas immediately adjacent to the revetment wall and to the apron of the monumental access.
+We have already stressed that the top of the wall was not touched in antiquity, meaning that the top third millennium stones remained throughout the centuries where they had first been set in place.
+But neither was the wall raised: it just slowly sank, as it were, in the rising tide of debris washed down from the top of the Terrace.
+There was instead an increased focusing of attention towards the central staircase, where we see, in the lower Mittani levels, a variety of minor installations (especially curtain walls) and a different type of accumulation, in particular considerable ash lenses that we do not have in front of the other areas of the wall - as already briefly mentioned above (3.5).
+These diminish in size and significance in the upper Mittani strata, showing that the boundary between Plaza and Temple Terrace was losing it markedness not only architecturally, but also perceptually and ideologically.

-5.3 The Plaza as Sacred Space
+5.3 The plaza as sacred space